 As in~\eqref{Mzetasigmaintro}, the undetermined phase is accounted for by shifts of the dual photon~$\sigma$.
-This shows that~$\sigma$ is precisely the fiber of the Hopf map from the~$\cM^i$ to~$\vec m$, so that both the broken and the unbroken~$U(1)$ symmetries are non-trivially fibered over space of~$\vec m$-directions, given by the unit vector~$\hat m$.
+This shows that~$\sigma$ is precisely the fiber of the Hopf map~$\cM^i \to \vec m$, so that both the broken and the unbroken~$U(1)$ symmetries are non-trivially fibered over space of~$\vec m$-directions specificed by the unit vector~$\hat m$.

-As long as we do not encounter a phase transition, so that the low-energy theory contains only the weakly-coupled photon, the rigidity of the Chern-Simons terms~\eqref{qfqmCSterms}, with quantized levels~\eqref{qfqmCS}, ensures that the conclusions above about the pattern of monopole vevs remain valid.

-Let us return to~$\vec m = m \, \vec e_3$, and discuss the action of discrete symmetries~$\CC$ and~$\t \CT$ on the monopole vevs~\eqref{mzmonovev}.
-It follows from~\eqref{CtTonMonopole} that~$\t \CT$ is unbroken for any complex~$\langle \CM\rangle \in \C^*$, while unbroken~$\CC$ requires~$\langle \CM\rangle$ to be real.
-This can always be achieved using one of the broken generators to shift~$\sigma$, so that there is an unbroken~$\t \CC$ symmetry in any vacuum.

-Let us make a related observation that will have implications for our discussion of the Vafa-Witten theorem for unbroken time-reversal~\cite{Vafa:1984xg} in section~\ref{section: Vafa-Witten} below.
-When acting on~$\text{Re } \CM^i$ and~$\text{Im } \CM^i$, both of which are Hermitian operators, it follows from~\eqref{CtTonMonopole} that they are also invariant under~$\t \CT$.
-Thus they behave like real scalars under~$\t \CT$, and in particular any~$\t \CT$-odd operator built out of them must come with a Levi-Civita~$\varepsilon_{\mu\nu\rho}$ and the associated~$i$ in Euclidean signature, when added to the action.
-The argument of~\cite{Vafa:1984xg} than shows that~$\t \CT$ should not be spontaneously broken (and indeed it is not).
-By contrast~$\text{Im } \CM^i$ is $\t \CC \t \CT$-odd, even though it is Hermitian.
-It can thus be added to the action without a factor of~$i$ in Euclidean signature, invalidating the general argument of~\cite{Vafa:1984xg}.
-Of course it may still end up being unbroken, as is the case in large-$|\vec m|$ phase we are discussing here.